Elblot/CkTail/README.md

 ### Overview
 The implementation works in two parts.
-The first part, Split, aims to analyse the log in order to extract the dependencies between the components, and separates the log into many traces that capture the sessions.
+The first part, Split, aims to analyse the log in order to extract the dependencies between the components, and separates the log into many traces that capture the sessions.<!--- We concider that two actions *a1(from1,to1)* and *a2(from2,to2)* are in the same session if :
+- *a1* and *a2* are requests, with *from2=to1* and the response corresponding to *a1* come after *a2*
+or
+- their exist a chain of action  --->

 The second part, model generation, infers models of the different components, using the traces generated in the previous step.